seeyijie/citihdb/README.md

 ### Authors
 See Yi Jie - **Web scraping**, **UI & UX** of the Telegram Bot

-Ashlyn - Research and coding of the **eligibility and affordibility**.
+Ashlyn - Research of HDB Schemes & coding of the **eligibility and affordability** portion.

 Jeremy - **UI & UX** of Telegram Bot